-The grant is paid in four instalments: January, April, July and October
+The grant is paid in four instalments: January, April, July and October.

-- N.B.
+N.B.
 January and April payments are calculated based on 90% of the previous year budget divided by four with one quarter paid in January & one quarter paid in April.
-Full adjustment for the current year enrolment is applied to the July and October payments which is paid in two equal amounts. - 2.
-Non-Teaching Pay Grant: This grant is designed to cover the cost of staffing allocations approved for your school at Department approved pay scales.
+Full adjustment for the current year enrollment is applied to the July and October payments which is paid in two equal amounts.

+2. Non-Teaching Pay Grant: This grant is designed to cover the cost of staffing allocations approved by the Department.
 The grant is based on the sanctioned staff numbers and salary based on Department approved salary scales.
-Schools Financial Divison should be notified of all changes to sanctioned staff.
+Schools Financial Division should be notified of all changes to sanctioned staff.
 It should also be noted that approval must be sought for all new sanctioned staff from Schools Division Financial.